jakswa/craig/README.md

 ### Natural Language Responses with Claude
 The bot uses Anthropic's Claude AI to generate natural-sounding responses to user messages, particularly for greetings.

+### Matchmaking System
+A matchmaking plugin that allows users to organize activities by:
+- Detecting messages with format "I need X Y for Z" (e.g., "I need 4 racers for gokarts")
+- Adding guide reactions (➡️ ✋) to prompt users to join
+- Tracking user sign-ups via reactions
+- Automatically creating a thread when the required number of participants is reached